raymondclowe/roo-mission-impossible/.roo/rules/rules.md

 1. Always check the `.memory` folder for relevant information.
 2. Always check the `.knowledgebase` folder for relevant information.
+3. Always read `readme.md` files in any folder you are looking in.

 Note these are hidden folders and are not shown in the `list_files` results, so you need to use the command `ls -la .memory` and `ls -la .knowledgebase` to see them.